ThijsTerporten/MemoryMaster/README.md

 ## Other programs used:

 - Balsamiq: for wireframing.
-- Google Fonts: for the font size.
+- Google Fonts: for the fonts used.
 - Can I use: to check for browser compatibillity.
 - [Github](https://github.com/): for hosting the projects repository and creating a live page with [Github pages](https://pages.github.com/)
 - [Visual Studio Code](https://code.visualstudio.com/): as a IDE (Integrated Development Environment) for developing the project
 - [Git](https://en.wikipedia.org/wiki/Git): for version control
+-

 ## Code validation: